sahithyandev/s2/src/content/docs/data-structures-and-algorithms/data-structures/02-tree.md

 A widely used abstract data type that simulates a hierarchical tree structure with a set of connected nodes.

+Used in various applications
+such as databases, file systems, and network routing algorithms.

 ## Terminology

 ### Root